cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 |       | Comments:                                                 |
 +-------+-----------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-attrtype title="CBOR Certificate Attributes"}
+{: #fig-attrtype title="CXXX Certificate Attributes"}
 {: artwork-align="center"}

-## CBOR Certificate Extensions Registry {#extype}
+## CXXX Certificate Extensions Registry {#extype}

-IANA has created a new registry titled "CBOR Certificate Extensions" under the new heading "CBOR Certificate".
+IANA has created a new registry titled "CXXX Certificate Extensions" under the new heading "CXXX Certificate".
 The columns of the registry are Value, Name, OID, DER, Comments, extensionValue, and Reference, where Value is an integer, and the other columns are text strings.
 Only non-negative values can be registered.
 For values in the interval \[0, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+